European Diploma in advanced critical care EchoCardiography (EDEC)

-European Diploma in EchoCardiography (EDEC), is a new curriculum in Echocardiography offered by ESICM to practitioners who have acquired a basic level of competence in critical care echocardiography (CCE) and would like to extend their competencies to an advanced level.
+European Diploma in advanced critical care EchoCardiography (EDEC), is a curriculum in Echocardiography offered by ESICM to practitioners who have acquired a basic level of competence in critical care echocardiography (CCE) and would like to extend their competencies to an advanced level.

 EDEC allows participants the opportunity:

 - To acquire the skills used for Advanced Critical Care Echocardiography which relies on the qualitative and quantitative assessment of cardiac structure and function, with particular emphasis on haemodynamic monitoring and titration of care in the critically ill.

 - To receive the relevant training to use Echocardiography as a sequential assessment tool.